kristjoc/spp/README.txt

         -c Output 'Pair Count'
-        -m Calculate timestamps from monitor point clock -b Use the timestamp of the first packet in the pair for the pair timestamp
+        -m Calculate timestamps from monitor point clock -b Use the timestamp of the first packet in the pair for the pair timestamp -O Append 'fake' (uncorrected) OWD in each direction to each RTT line, [OWDref2mon OWDmon2ref]

         Packet Matching Options:
         -# <hashcode> (default: 63)